top of page

 Purple Flower Close-Up

-Welcome to Be Heard Live Well: Therapy for Relationship Trauma in Maryland, Virginia, and DC
+Welcome to Be Heard Live Well: Therapy for Relationship and Attachment Trauma in Maryland

-Helping Adults Heal From Relationship Trauma Using EMDR and Trauma-Focused Therapy
+Helping Adults Heal From Relationship and Attachment Trauma Using EMDR and Trauma-Focused Therapy

-This is where trauma-focused therapy and EMDR can help.
+This is where trauma-focused therapy and Eye Movement Desensitization and Reprocessing (EMDR) therapy can help.

 Couch With Textiles